rqbazan/weeks/readme.md

 ### Support

-There is the list of supported countries:
+There is the list of supported countries, and [here is the life expectancy database](https://github.com/rqbazan/weeks/blob/main/src/life-expectancy.json):

 - **Italy:** it
 - **Peru:** pe